Volunteer in Bali

 Why should I pay to volunteer abroad?

 Paying to volunteer abroad in Bali might seem pretty odd at first, especially if you are a first-time volunteer making a trip overseas.
-To help you understand where your money goes to, we have broken it down for you.
-Everything from the operating cost of the organization to the salaries of our staff and payments for the utility/rent bills are all paid solely by the payments made by the volunteers participating in our humanitarian aid programs.
+To help you understand where your money goes, we have broken it down for you.
+Everything from the operating cost of the organization to the salaries of our staff and payments for the utility/rent bills is all paid solely by the payments made by the volunteers participating in our humanitarian aid programs.

 Why are IFRE’s fees so much more affordable than other volunteer organizations?

-IFRE is an American based non-profit volunteer organization, which is committed to providing our volunteers with several life-changing volunteer abroad opportunities and experiences.
-Unlike its competitors, IFRE does not aim to make any profits by running its projects as money is not a motivating factor for us.
+IFRE is an American-based non-profit volunteer organization that is committed to providing our volunteers with several life-changing volunteer abroad opportunities and experiences.
+Unlike its competitors, IFRE does not aim to make any profits by running its projects, as money is not a motivating factor for us.
 Therefore, we only charge what is needed to run our volunteer programs, and our fees are more affordable than most other volunteer organizations.

 Can I get a tax deduction for my volunteer work project in Bali?

-Yes, you can get a tax deduction for any of our volunteer programs as we are an American non-profit 501©3 volunteer organization which collaborates with many local orphanages, schools, hospitals and NGOs all across the globe.
+Yes, you can get a tax deduction for any of our volunteer programs, as we are an American non-profit volunteer organization that collaborates with many local orphanages, schools, hospitals, and NGOs all across the globe.

 Can I get help to raise funds?

-Yes, IFRE can provide help to raise funds for your philanthropic work abroad.
+Yes, IFRE can provide help to raise funds.
 Get in touch with our office staff and ask them for help regarding this issue.
 We will provide supporting documentation you can use in your fundraising efforts and offer advice on how to go about raising the money you need for your trip.

 For further readings: